Last Update: 12/22/2022- We updated rule 4d to add more bonus points for winning in more categories.

 1) There is no entry fee for competitors to compete in this competition.

 4) Points will be awarded for competitors that win individual categories and overall Best of Show (BOS), and 2nd and 3rd BOS.

-b) BOS win points are calculated thus:
+4b) BOS win points are calculated thus:

-For competitions UNDER 100 beer entries the total number of beer entries (cider/mead/etc do not count), minus the number of entries in the winning beer’s individual category.
-(Basically this eliminates scoring double points for a BOS win).
-For example: Following our example from 4a above, if that category-winning IPA also wins BOS in an 85 beer entry competition, the BOS winner would score 85 total points for that entry.
+For competitions UNDER 100 beer entries, the total number of entries in the competition/category.
+To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning entry was in.
+For example: Following our example from 4a above, if that category-winning IPA also wins 1st BOS in an 85 entry competition, that winner would score 85 total points for that entry.

-For competitions OVER 100 beer entries: 100 points plus 1 additional point for every 10 beer entries over 100, minus the number of entries in the winning beer’s individual category. (again, this eliminates scoring double points for a BOS win).
-From our example above, a 308 beer entry competition, the BOS win points would be 100+20-17=103
+For competitions/categories OVER 100 entries: 100 points plus 1 additional point for every 10 entries over 100.
+To avoid scoring double points for the 1st, 2nd, 3rd BOS winners, they will NOT score points for the individual category that their winning entry was in (again, this eliminates scoring double points for 1st, 2nd, 3rd BOS win).
+From our example above, a 308 entry competition/category, the BOS win points would be 100+20=120

-e) Sours: BJCP categories 23,27 Gose, 28.
+4e) Sours: BJCP categories 23,27 Gose, 28.
 Belgians: 24,25,26.
 Lagers:1a,1b,2,3,4,5a,5c,5d,6,7a,8,9,19b.
 Ales:1c,1d,5b,7b,7c,10,11,12,13,14,15,16,17,18,19a,19b,20,21,22.